Optimal Generalized Decision Trees via Integer Programming: Introduction

+\usetikzlibrary{arrows} \definecolor{burgundy}{rgb}{0.5, 0.0, 0.13} \tikzset{ treenode/.style = {align=center, very thick}, bucket/.style = {treenode, rounded corners, inner sep=.1cm, rectangle, black, draw=black, fill=gray!50, text width=1em, text height=1em}, bucketB/.style = {treenode, rounded corners, inner sep=.1cm, rectangle, black, draw=black, text width=1em, text height=1em}, decision/.style = {treenode, circle, burgundy, draw=burgundy}, topstart/.style = {treenode, minimum width=0.5em, minimum height=1.5em} } Interpretability has become a well-recognized goal for machine learning models as they push further into domains such as medicine, criminal justice, and business.
+In many of these applications machine learning models complement domain experts and for human decision-makers to trust these models, interpretability is crucial.
 Decision trees have been a very popular class of predictive models for decades due to their interpretability and good performance on categorical features.
 Decision trees (DTs, for short) are similar to flow-charts as they apply a sequence of binary tests or \emph{decisions} to predict the output label of the input data.
 As they can be easily interpreted and applied by non-experts, DTs are considered as one of the most widely used tools of machine learning and data analysis (see the recent survey \cite{Kotsiantis2013} and references therein).
 Another advantage of DTs is that they often naturally result in feature selection, as only a part of the input is typically used in the decision-making process.
 Furthermore, DTs can work with both numerical and categorical data directly, which is not the case for \emph{numerical classifiers} such as linear classifiers or neural networks, as these methods require the data to be real-valued (and ordinal).
 For example, if a categorical feature can take three values such as $(i)$ red, $(ii)$ blue, or, $(iii)$ yellow, it is often represented by a group of three binary features such that one of these features takes the value $1$ while the other two are $0$.
 A numerical classifier would treat this group of three features independently where any combination of 0/1 values are possible - ignoring the valuable information that only three values for the triplet are possible.
 Numerical classifiers typically recover this lost information by observing enough data and fitting the model accordingly.
 However, this is not a trivial task, and may require a more complex model than what is really necessary.
 In comparison, DTs can explicitly deal with categorical features.

 There are also known disadvantages to DT predictors.
 For example, they are not always robust, as they might result in poor prediction on out-of-sample data when the tree is grown too large.
 Hence, small trees are often desirable to avoid overfitting and also for the sake of interpretability.
 Assuming that for a given data distribution there exists a small DT that can achieve good accuracy, the small DTs that are computed by a typical recursive DT algorithm (such as CART \cite{Breimanbook,Quinlan}) may not achieve such accuracy, due to the heuristic nature of the algorithm.
 Moreover, it is usually impossible to establish a bound on the difference between the expected accuracy of the DT produced by a heuristic algorithm and the best possible DT.